 Aria’s wine list is one of the most awarded in Australia, showcasing the finest wines this country has to offer as well as an eclectic mix from all over the world.
-Aria is the flagship venue for the Solotel wine program and Aria’s talented head sommelier, Alex Kirkwood, has created a truly authentic and diverse list including boutique producers, cult heroes and rising stars.
-Let our team of experienced sommeliers take you on a wine journey you will never forget.
+With a truly authentic and diverse list including boutique producers, cult heroes and rising stars, let our team of experienced sommeliers take you on a wine journey you will never forget.

-As a longtime fan of Bills wines, it is with great excitement to finally have a vintage able to showcase a full range of his wines.
-In 2019 Bill has achieved a lifelong aspiration to grow his own fruit for the first time which are offered below across 4 vineyards he now leases and a Gippsland cuvee.
+In 2019 Bill achieved a lifelong aspiration to grow his own fruit for the first time, which are offered below across four vineyards...

 This dry grown vineyard was planted in 1981 on old, red volcanic soils at 150m elevation.
 There are three separate parcels of Pinot Noir, one north-facing block of MV6 and another of Abel, as well as a more sheltered south-facing block of MV6.
 The vineyard is certified organic in conversion.
 The wine from here tends to be dense and very well structured.
 It smells of cherry, mulberry and other dark fruits with underlying red berries.
 You can taste the red earth as well as thyme and rosemary.
 It’s stony and mineral with noticeable tannin.
 A savoury and complex wine.